Ps: Click here for my decade in Review Post.

 June | the month of dissolution

-With Air BnB accommodations booked in Osaka, Kyoto and Tokyo, Jan took off for Japan for a month together with his friend Ed, and another month exploring the finest continent on the planet.
+With Air BnB accommodations booked in Osaka, Kyoto and Tokyo, Jan took off for Japan for a month together with his friend Ed, and another month exploring the finest continent on the planet, Africa.

-At the airport with my mama who had come to visit and my sister Terry on the phone is how we all found out that the divorce had finalized a week prior when Mr. Grey’s lawyer sent an email informing me about the conclusion of the matter.
+At the airport with my mama who had come to visit and my sister Terry on the phone is how we all found out that the divorce had finalized a week prior when his lawyer sent an email informing me about the conclusion of the matter.

 The courts granted everything he asked for since I had bowed out of the proceedings.